Qubes-Community/Contents/code/README.md

 - qvm-copy-to-dom0: copy files to dom0 (moving files to dom0 is dangerous and discouraged though)
 - R4-universal-update-script.sh: unattented template update (whonix, ...)
+- bash autocompletion script for `qvm-*` commands in dom0

 **`multimedia/`**